Medical Cannabis VS. Opioids

 In some instances, you can have a physical injury (i.e., nociceptive pain) without the sensation of pain (imagine a car accident victim who can walk around pain-free in the initial moments after the accident).

-But the opposite is also possible, where you can have pain in the absence of physical injury (i.e., central pain).
+However, the opposite is also possible, where you can have pain in the absence of physical injury (i.e., central pain).

-This highlights the importance that factors like mood, context, and attention-to-injury play in the sensation of pain, which can also be used to inform optimal cannabis-based treatment strategies.
+This highlights the importance that factors like mood, context and attention-to-injury play in the sensation of pain, which can also be used to inform optimal cannabis-based treatment strategies.

 To retain pain-relieving efficacy while reducing tolerance risk, one should consider balanced THC and CBD products for long-term pain treatment.

 Nociceptive pain can be weakened by reducing the pain signals at the site of injury by blocking the inflammatory process itself or the signals they elicit.
 Another strategy is to dampen their effects as they make their way up the spinal cord to the brain.
-Cannabis can target both of these processes to reduce pain.
+Cannabinoids target both of these processes to reduce pain.

 Knowing which cannabinoids (e.g. THC, CBD) have been shown to treat different pain types is useful information.